krisleech/wisper-presentation/presentation/slide003.md

+        Broadcasting events from Service objects

-        Reserving seats for a conference
+        Feature: Reserving seats for a conference

+        The UI
         @begin=haml@
         %h2 #{@conference.name}